Measurable Hall's theorem for actions of abelian groups: Introduction

-where $N_G(F)$ means the $1$-ball around $F$ in the graph $G$. \end{definition}
+where $N_G(F)$ means the neighborhood of $F$ in the graph $G$. \end{definition}

 This definition clearly depends on the choice of generators, and we say that $A,B$ satisfy the \textit{Hall condition} ($\mu$-a.e.) if the above holds for some choice of generators.
-For the case with a fixed set of generators (which will be more natural for us), we say that the action $\Gamma\curvearrowright (X,\mu)$ satisfies \textit{$k$-Hall condition} ($\mu$-a.e.) if for every ($\mu$-a.e., resp.) $x\in X$ for every finite subset $F$ of $\Gamma\cdot x$ we have where $\mathrm{ball}_k(F)$ denotes the $k$-ball around $F$ in the graph $G$.
+For the case with a fixed set of generators (which will be more natural for us), we say that the action $\Gamma\curvearrowright (X,\mu)$ satisfies \textit{$k$-Hall condition} ($\mu$-a.e.) if for every ($\mu$-a.e., resp.) $x\in X$ for every finite subset $F$ of $\Gamma\cdot x$ we have where $N^k_G(F)$ denotes the $k$-neighborhood of $F$ in the graph $G$.
 Note that $A,B$ satisfy the Hall condition if and only if $A,B$ satisfy the $k$-Hall condition for some $k>0$.
-We will work under the assumption that both sets $A,B$ are equidistributed (for definition see Section \ref{sec:discrepancies}).
+We will work under the assumption that both sets $A,B$ satisfy certain form of equidistribution on the orbits, namely that they are \textit{$\Gamma$-uniform} (for definition see Section \ref{sec:discrepancies}).

 Our main result is the following.